test-prof/test-prof/docs/recipes/factory_default.md

 Where `hit` indicates the number of times the default factory value was used instead of a new one when an association was created; `miss` indicates the number of time the default value was ignored due to traits or attributes mismatch.

-## Factory Default profiling, or when to use defaults?
+## Factory Default profiling, or when to use defaults

-Factory Default ships with the profiler, which can help you to see how associations are beeing used in your test suite, so you can decide on using `create_default` or not.
+Factory Default ships with the profiler, which can help you to see how associations are being used in your test suite, so you can decide on using `create_default` or not.

 To enable profiling, run your tests with the `FACTORY_DEFAULT_PROF=1` set: